Geometric perspective on Nichols algebras

-\begin{section}{Preliminaries} The categories we will consider in this paper are braided fusion categories.
-We recall here briefly the relevant definitions.
-For more on fusion categories and braided fusion categories see \cite{ENO}.
-We assume throughout the paper that our ground field $K$ is algebraically closed and of characteristic zero. \begin{definition} A fusion category $\C$ over $K$ is an abelian category which satisfies the following properties: \begin{enumerate} \item The category $\C$ is enriched over $Vec_K$.
-This means that all hom-spaces in $\C$ are finite dimensional $K$-linear vector spaces. \item The category $\C$ is semisimple.
+We recall here briefly the definitions of fusion and braided categories. (see \cite{ENO}).
+As stated in the introduction, we assume throughout the paper that our ground field $K$ is algebraically closed and of characteristic zero. \begin{definition} A fusion category $\C$ over $K$ is an abelian category that satisfies the following properties: \begin{enumerate} \item The category $\C$ is enriched over $Vec_K$.
+This means that all hom-spaces in $\C$ are finite dimensional $K$-vector spaces. \item The category $\C$ is semisimple.
 This means that every object in $\C$ can be written uniquely as a direct sum of simple objects. \item The category $\C$ is monoidal.
 This means that we have a functor together with associativity isomorphisms for every three objects $X,Y,Z$ of $\C$ satisfying the usual pentagon axiom, and there is a unique object, up to isomorphism, $\one$, such that the functors are both isomorphic to the identity functor. \item The number of isomorphism classes of simple objects in $\C$ is finite. \item The tensor unit $\one$ is a simple object in $\C$. \item The category $\C$ is rigid.
 This means that every object $X$ has a right dual $X^*$ and a left dual $^*X$.
 The right dual is defined uniquely up to an isomorphism by the condition that there are maps $ev_X:X^*\ot X\to \one$ and $coev_X:\one\to X\ot X^*$ satisfying some coherence conditions.
 The left dual is defined similarly.
 The semisimplicity of a fusion category implies that left and right duals are isomorphic. \end{enumerate} A fusion category is called \textit{braided} if it is equipped with a natural isomorphism for every two objects $X,Y\in\C$ such that for every $X,Y,Z\in \C$ the morphism

 is equal to the morphism

 and the morphism

 is equal to the morphism